apache/spark/docs/configuration.md

 <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>
 <tr>
   <td><code>spark.graphx.pregel.checkpointInterval</code></td>
-  <td>10</td>
+  <td>-1</td>
   <td>
     Checkpoint interval for graph and message in Pregel.
 It used to avoid stackOverflowError due to long lineage chains after lots of iterations.
-The checkpoint can be disabled by set as -1.
+The checkpoint is disabled by default.
   </td>
 </tr>
 </table>